-BPA is the lead agency for preparation of the EIS.
-The U.S. Forest Service, Caribou-Targhee National Forest (C-TNF), U.S. Bureau of Land Management (BLM), and the State of Idaho's Office of Energy Resources are cooperating agencies and have assisted with preparation of the environmental impact statement (EIS), including assisting BPA in evaluating transmission line alternatives and identifying issues that should be addressed in the EIS.
+BPA is the lead agency for preparation of the environmental impact statement (EIS).
+The U.S. Forest Service, Caribou-Targhee National Forest, U.S. Bureau of Land Management, and the State of Idaho's Office of Energy Resources are cooperating agencies and have assisted with preparation of the environmental impact statement, including assisting BPA in evaluating transmission line alternatives and identifying issues that were addressed in the EIS.

-In May 2009, BPA issued a preliminary environmental assessment (EA) (DOE/EA-1567) for BPA's proposal to construct, operate, and maintain Hooper Springs Substation and to partially fund LVE's construction, operation, and maintenance of a new 22 mile, 115-kV transmission line.
-The proposed line considered in the preliminary EA extended from the proposed Hooper Springs Substation generally northeast across C-TNF, BLM, and private lands along the Blackfoot River, connecting with an existing LVE transmission line near the intersection of Blackfoot River Road and Diamond Creek Road.
+In May 2009, BPA issued a preliminary environmental assessment (EA) (DOE/EA-1567) for BPA's proposal to construct, operate, and maintain Hooper Springs Substation and to partially fund Lower Valley Energy's construction, operation, and maintenance of a new 22 mile, 115-kV transmission line.
+The proposed line considered in the preliminary EA extended from the proposed Hooper Springs Substation generally northeast across C-TNF, BLM, and private lands along the Blackfoot River, connecting with an existing Lower Valley Energy transmission line near the intersection of Blackfoot River Road and Diamond Creek Road.